cianx/sawtooth-core/docs/source/rest_api/error_codes.rst

      - The validator sent back a resource with a header that could not be decoded.
 There may be a problem with the validator, or the data may have been corrupted.
-   * - 27
-     - Unable to Fetch Statuses
-     - The validator should always return some status for every batch requested.
-An unknown error caused statuses to be missing, and should be reported.
-   * - 30
-     - Submitted Batches Invalid
-     - The submitted BatchList failed initial validation by the validator.
-It may have a bad signature, or be poorly formed.
-   * - 34
-     - No Batches Submitted
-     - The BatchList Protobuf submitted was empty and contained no Batches.
-All submissions to the validator must include at least one Batch.
-   * - 35
-     - Protobuf Not Decodable
-     - The REST API was unable to decode the submitted Protobuf binary.
-It is poorly formed, and has not been submitted to the validator.
-   * - 42
-     - Wrong Content Type (submit batches)
-     - POST requests to submit a BatchList must have a 'Content-Type' header of 'application/octet-stream'.
-   * - 43
-     - Wrong Content Type (fetch statuses)
-     - If using a POST request to fetch batch statuses, the 'Content-Type' header must be 'application/json'.
-   * - 46
-     - Bad Status Request
-     - The body of the POST request to fetch batch statuses was poorly formed.
-       It must be a JSON formatted array of string-formatted batch ids, with at least one id.
-   * - 50
-     - Head Not Found
-     - A 'head' query parameter was used, but the block id specified does not correspond to any block in the validator.
    * - 53
      - Invalid Count Query
      - The 'count' query parameter must be a positive, non-zero integer.